The GMAT is a standardized test designed to help business schools determine how well you might succeed in their graduate program.

 Now, let us take a look at what is the GMAT exam and what it consists of.

 The Integrated Reasoning section consists of four question types, which require you to analyze and synthesize data in different formats and from multiple sources.

 In the analysis of an argument essay, you will be presented with a short argument prompt and asked to critique that argument.
 In this essay, your personal opinion is not called for.
 Instead, you are supposed to assess the logical soundness of the argument that has been presented.

 The second part of the GMAT exam is the verbal section.
 You will have 75 minutes to answer 41 multiple-choice questions.
 These questions cover three areas: reading comprehension, sentence correction and critical reasoning.
 Approximately one-third of the questions will fall into each category.

 The reading passages varying in length (150-350 words) cover a wide spectrum of topics from the biological sciences through humanities to trade and tariff rates.
 As for the questions, you may be asked on the main idea, argumentative strategies, explicit details and inferences drawn from the passage.

-The sentence correction questions present you with a sentence with a part or the entire sentence underlined.
+The sentence correction questions present you with a sentence with a part of the entire sentence underlined.
 You must choose such an option that best expresses the idea of the sentence.
 To determine the best answer, you will have to consider the grammar and usage, diction, logic and sentence structure.
-This segment is designed to test your knowledge on the conventions of standard written English.
+This segment is designed to test your knowledge of the conventions of standard written English.

 - The Quantitative Section

-If you too are considering to make this interesting journey of writing the GMAT, do stop by and write the diagnostic and discuss with our faculty.
-We will love to help you in your GMAT journey.
+If you too are considering to make this interesting journey of writing the GMAT, do stop by and write the diagnostic and discuss it with our faculty.
+We will love to help you with your GMAT journey.